josbeir/cakephp-docs-md/docs/4/en/contributing/documentation.md

----
-title: Documentation
-keywords: "partial translations,translation efforts,html entities,text markup,asfd,asdf,structured text,english content,markdown,formatted text,dot org,repo,consistency,translator,freenode,textile,improvements,syntax,cakephp,submission"
----

 # Documentation

 Contributing to the documentation is simple.
-The files are hosted on https://github.com/cakephp/docs.
-Feel free to fork the repo, add your changes/improvements/translations and give back by issuing a pull request.
+The files are hosted on
+<https://github.com/cakephp/docs>.
+Feel free to fork the repo, add your
+changes/improvements/translations and give back by issuing a pull request.
 You can even edit the docs online with GitHub, without ever downloading the files -- the "Improve this Doc" button on any given page will direct you to